frankiie12a9/frankiie12a9.github.io/all_collections/_posts/2023-02-26-setup-local-postgresql-docker-container.md

            -d dpage/pgadmin4
 ```

 It looks complicated a bit right?
-OK, here are some explanations:
+OK, here are the explanation:

 - `--network`: This is used to specify which network a container should join when it is created or run.
 - `--link`: The is used to create a link between two containers on the same network.
 This allows the containers to communicate using only their names or aliases instead of their IP addresses.